KatherineMichel/church-website-and-marketing-on-a-budget/upworthy_case_study.md

 ### Google Trends for "Pretty Prairie"

-Unfortunately, Google Trends does not go into enough detail to give results for "Pretty Prairie United Methodist Church," but here is a fun graph for the results for "[Pretty Prairie](http://www.google.com/trends/explore#q=pretty%20prairie)," from around 2004 to September 2004; The town of Pretty Prairie, Kansas happens to host the world famous [Pretty Prairie Rodeo](http://www.pprodeo.com) (the biggest night rodeo in Kansas) every July.
+Unfortunately, Google Trends does not go into enough detail to give results for "Pretty Prairie United Methodist Church," but here is a fun graph for the results for ["Pretty Prairie"](http://www.google.com/trends/explore#q=pretty%20prairie), from around 2004 to September 2004; The town of Pretty Prairie, Kansas happens to host the world famous [Pretty Prairie Rodeo](http://www.pprodeo.com) (the biggest night rodeo in Kansas) every July.
 The spikes in the Google Trends graph below all happened in July :)

 ![](images/google-trends-pretty-prairie-worldwide.png)